UKCloud/documentation/articles/vmware/vmw-how-license-microsoft.md

 ## Microsoft desktop licensing

 While we do not offer the option of supplying Microsoft Desktop Operating System licensing, we are now an authorised partner on the  Qualified MultiTenant Hoster (QMTH) program.
-The QMTH program enables you to purchase Microsoft 10 Enterprise licenses, and use these on our multitenant cloud platform.
+The QMTH program enables you to purchase Microsoft 10 Enterprise licences, and use these on our multi-tenant cloud platform.

 > [!IMPORTANT]
 > You **must** inform Microsoft by completing a [Microsoft Licence Mobility Verification form](https://www.microsoft.com/en-us/licensing/licensing-programs/software-assurance-license-mobility.aspx) for the licensing to be valid.